Sheila Florance: Death

 Florance died of lung cancer at the age of 75 on 12 October 1991.
-Nine days earlier, her son Philip had accepted the AACTA Award for Best Actress in a Leading Role on her behalf at for her performance in her final film, A Woman's Tale.
+Nine days earlier, her son Philip had accepted the AACTA Award for Best Actress in a Leading Role on her behalf for her performance in her final film, A Woman's Tale.

 Bud Tingwell wrote her obituary and said, "nothing I write can express properly the admiration and love for Sheila Florance felt by so many of us who knew her ...
 This week at a service of celebration for Sheila Florance in St Kilda, Melbourne, where she was born and lived, the church was packed.
 She had a full house and a standing ovation."

 Career

 Theatre

 After returning to Australia, Florance rejoined Melbourne's Little Theatre.
 In August 1951, she performed in Guy Bolton's Larger than Life.
 From February to March 1953, she toured Victoria with the Arrow Theatre's production Our Town, portraying Mrs. Gibbs in 63 performances over an eight-week tour.
 By January 1954, Florance became a member of the Union Theatre Repertory Company, receiving acclaim for her role as the mischievous aunt in Lesley Storm's The Day's Mischief.
 She worked alongside actors such as Barry Humphries and Peter O'Shaughnessy.

 Florance's played Teresa Browne in the first Australian production of The Living Room (1954).
 Subsequent performances included roles in Mel Dinelli's The Man (1955), Elizabeth Addyman's The Secret Tent at the Arrow Theatre (1956), Reginald Denham's Ladies in Retirement (1956), Picnic (1956), Emlyn Williams' The Light of Heart (1956), and Misalliance at the Union Theatre (1956).
 She also played Cassandra in Christopher Fry's adaptation of Tiger at the Gates at the opening of the newly built theatre complex on St Martin's Lane.
 In 1959, she was awarded the Erik Award for Best Actress for her portrayal of Julia Rajk in Robert Ardrey's Shadow of Heroes.

 Florance continued working in theatre in the 1960s, although she spent less time there.
 She earned a second Melbourne Critics Award nomination for her performance in The Chairs at the Little Theatre (1960).
 By 1961, Florance had left Channel 2 to concentrate on repertory theatre, appearing in Ferenc Molnár's The Guardsman (1961), The Dark at the Top of the Stairs (1961), and Dracula (1962).
 Also in 1962, Florance played Lady Macbeth in Macbeth at the Union Theatre.
 She also performed in Fritz Hochwälder's The Public Prosecutor at the Little Theatre (1962), Summer of the Seventeenth Doll at Russell Street Theatre (1962), and Michael Redgrave's adaptation of The Aspern Papers (1962).